core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200282.md

 `func (o *InlineResponse200282) HasClients() bool`

 HasClients returns a boolean if a field has been set.

+### GetUsage

+`func (o *InlineResponse200282) GetUsage() OrganizationsOrganizationIdSummaryTopClientsManufacturersByUsageUsage`

+GetUsage returns the Usage field if non-nil, zero value otherwise.

+### GetUsageOk

+`func (o *InlineResponse200282) GetUsageOk() (*OrganizationsOrganizationIdSummaryTopClientsManufacturersByUsageUsage, bool)`

+GetUsageOk returns a tuple with the Usage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsage

+`func (o *InlineResponse200282) SetUsage(v OrganizationsOrganizationIdSummaryTopClientsManufacturersByUsageUsage)`

+SetUsage sets Usage field to given value.

+### HasUsage

+`func (o *InlineResponse200282) HasUsage() bool`

+HasUsage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)